bobindallas/lct/README.md

-# LCT - Lasek Code Test
+# LCT - Laravel Code Test

-This is a rudimentary recipe database app with tags and ingredients for searching (not implemented here)
+This is a rudimentary recipe database app with tags and ingredients for searching (not implemented here).
+This was done as a coding test for a job that I did not get.

 We're using: